chadmckell/MoogVCFTrap/C++/README.txt

+This code is intended for beginner's learning how to simulate a Moog ladder filter in real time.
+For this reason, it does not include sidechain modulation, parameter interpolation, pausing, or any computation of nonlinear functions.

-Below are instructions for compiling the source code and running the real-time VST plugin.
+Below are instructions for compiling the source code and running the real-time VST plugin in a DAW.

 1. Open Projucer v5.2.0 or later (see juce.com/projucer).